On the brink of burnout this CA quit her thriving corporate career & built a business focussed on wellness

 In early 2015, I completed my personal fitness training diploma and by Nov'15 I quit the corporate world spanning over 10,5 years, and my sister and I started PhysEQFiT (Pty) Ltd – a company specializing in holistic wellness.

 (We later launched a separate division - FinanciallyFIT to focus on financial wellness where I specialize in financial consulting and training!)

 In April 2016, we decided to launch yet another venture - a Guesthouse.
 We started it from scratch with no guests or experience within the hospitality industry.

 Building multiple businesses from scratch

-PhysEQFiT & FinanciallyFiT Group focuses on physical (Phys), emotional (EQ) and financial wellness (Fi) programmes.
+PhysEQFiT & FinanciallyFiT Group focuses on physical (Phys), emotional (EQ), and financial wellness (Fi) programs.

 Starting PhysEQFiT and FinanciallyFit Group required a lot less capital to start off.
 The capital was mostly for websites, software, branding, etc.

 On the other hand, starting the guesthouse required a huge capital outlay.
 Apart from buying the premises, we had to furnish 9 bedrooms and 10 bathrooms, this is very expensive.
 The maintenance is also very high and challenging at first.
 It was a tough mountain to climb, but we have built a successful and profitable guesthouse in less than 3 years.